-A controversial website that stirred uproar with netizens, a day after news broke about them entering into the Singapore market.
+Ashley Madison is a controversial website that stirred uproar with netizens, a day after news broke about them wanting to enter into the Singapore market.
 “Life is short, have an affair”, the catchy tagline offers plenty of room for imagination.
 With 21, 920, 000 anonymous members, and growing, married dating, infidelity seems to be the upcoming trend?
 Are open relationships the “in” thing?

 Does this married dating website clash with the sanctity of marriage?
 Is monogamy outdated?
 What will marriage be like ten years down the road?
 This struck me hard.
 The traditional beliefs on marriage evolved to keep up with the trends of today.
 In my grandparent’s era, Divorce, was taboo, but it developed into an increasing trend in the 21st century.
 Curious about the number of divorce cases in Singapore?

 There are two sides to a coin, likewise, talks about married dating and infidelity.
 Infidelity is a no-no in Asian culture, where values, beliefs and superstitions are highly-regarded in more conservative societies.
 Some believed that infidelity might improve their relationship with their spouses, while others beg to differ.
 Emotional infidelity and physical infidelity, which is worst?
 I can’t quite put a finger on which to pick from the latter.